 On Friday, Feb.
 1, Vassar’s Africana Studies Program celebrated its 50th anniversary by showcasing a variety of creative student endeavors, including spoken word, poetry, dance, live music and visual arts.
 Like many educational institutions, Vassar’s history features discriminatory policies.
 Until the 1940s, any Black students present at Vassar were accepted unknowingly, having been presumed to be white.
-Acknowledging this legacy, the packed event showcased students of colors’ talent to celebrate the progress the college has made in its diversity and recognition of students of color on campus.
+Acknowledging this legacy, the packed event, directed and organized by Savannah Smith ’19, showcased students of colors’ talent to celebrate the progress the college has made in its diversity and recognition of students of color on campus.

 The Africana Studies Program, which is the longest-running multidisciplinary program at Vassar, was started in 1969 by a group of student activists.
 “Africana Studies grows out of the student protest movements in the late 1960s, where students across the country formed Black studies programs at the time,” Associate Professor of History and Director of Africana Studies Quincy Mills explained.
 “Africana Studies at Vassar started in the City of Poughkeepsie, where students were taking a bus from campus to the City of Poughkeepsie to take classes and attend lectures.”
 These classes took place at the Urban Center for Black Studies.
 It was only after four years that the program moved to campus, and students no longer had to commute to attend their classes.